Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SoftwareAutomation/Chapter-22-Significance-and-impact/22-02-Human-behaviour-patterns-and-their-influence-on-ML-AI-development/quiz.md

+---
+title: "22.02 Human Behaviour Patterns And Their Influence On Ml Ai Development - Quiz"
+---

 # 22.02 Human Behaviour Patterns And Their Influence On Ml Ai Development - Quiz

 !!! quiz "Section 22.02 Quiz: Human Behaviour Patterns And Their Influence On Ml Ai Development"